List of Major League Baseball annual wins leaders

 Major League Baseball recognizes the player or players in each league with the most wins each season.
 In baseball, wins are a statistic used to evaluate pitchers.
 Credit for a win is given by the official scorer to the pitcher whose team takes and maintains the lead while he is the pitcher of record.
 If a game is tied or if the lead changes to the other team, all pitchers who have participated and exited the game to that point are unable to receive credit for the victory.
-A starting pitcher is ineligible for the win if he has not completed five or more innings of the game; instead, the scorer would award the victory to the relief pitcher who was "most effective... in the official scorer's judgment".
+A starting pitcher is ineligible for the win unless he pitches at least five innings; if he doesn't, but nevertheless leaves his team with a lead that it never relinquishes (a rather uncommon combination), the scorer awards the victory to the relief pitcher who was "most effective... in the official scorer's judgment".

 History

 The National League's first win champion was Albert Spalding, who led the senior circuit with 47 wins after leading the semi-professional National Association in each of its five seasons.
 Hall of Fame pitcher Cy Young led the American League in wins in each of its first three years (1901–1903), amassing 33, 32, and 28 victories in those seasons for the Boston Americans.
-Warren Spahn leads all players with 8 win championships for the Boston and Milwaukee Braves in his 21 seasons.
+Warren Spahn leads all players with 8 win championships in his 21 seasons for the Boston and Milwaukee Braves.